NOAA-EMC/bufr-query/docs/quick_start.rst

 Option 2 (via ObsForge)
 +++++++++++++++++++++++

-Bufr-Query is installed as part of the NOAA EMC `ObsForge <obsforge>`_ project.
+Bufr-Query is installed as part of the NOAA EMC `ObsForge`_ project.
 Please follow their instructions.

 .. _obsforge: https://github.com/NOAA-EMC/obsForge